 Save a few exceptions, all persons operating a motor vehicle in California must possess a valid driver's license.

-Driving without a license (meaning the driver doesn't hold a valid license) is a misdemeanor and carries up to six months in jail and a maximum $1,000 in fines.
+Driving without a license (meaning the driver doesn't hold a valid license) is a "wobbler" and can be charged as an infraction or a misdemeanor.
+An infraction carries a fine of up to $250 and a misdemeanor carries up to six months in jail and a maximum of $1,000 in fines.

 Documented immigrants can obtain a license from the Diplomatic Motor Vehicle Office of the Office of Foreign Missions.
 And California permits undocumented immigrants and those without social security numbers to obtain a valid driver's license by providing certain residency documents.